AndraxDev/Vavilone-Gallery/README.md

 # Vavilone Gallery
 Version: 1.0

 This gallery contains all avaliabe and unavaliable images.
-Program basedon autogeneration
+Program based on autogeneration

 ## How to use
 Place image to the same directory with processor.py and rename as ***input.png***